| Title: | Loglikelihood Adjustment for Extreme Value Models |

 levels.

-Calculates point estimates and confidence intervals for m
+Calculates point estimates and confidence intervals for m-year

 return levels for stationary extreme value fitted model objects